IBM-Cloud/lets-chat-bluemix/README.md

 4. Begin chatting with your teammates!

-5. Additional configuration documentation is available on the [Let's Chat Wiki][lets-chat-wiki-url], for direction on authentication, self-registration, and login throttling.
+5. Additional configuration documentation is available on the [Let's Chat Wiki][lets_chat_wiki_url], for direction on authentication, self-registration, and login throttling.

 ## Repository structure
 **`.bluemix/`** - The exported YAML document describing the Advanced Pipeline below.